Getting Started with How to Draw a Door

 Perfecting the process of Drawing a Door

-• Tip: The rectangle command is one to master first.
-You would be surprised how it can be used for almost any straight object.
+- Tip: Master the rectangle command first.
+You will be surprised how it can be used for almost any straight object.

-• Regularly zoom in on your work to check details, making sure every part of your door drawing is precise and accurate as you go.
+- Zoom in on your work regularly to check details, making sure every part of your door drawing is precise and accurate as you go.